volkancirik/signature-generation/README.md

 * numpy
 * scipy

-Please fill in the template.png with your signature.
+Please fill in the PNG file 'template' with signatures.
+To learn a batch of signatures in png files:

+    make all-pkl

+Then for generation:

+    make all-gen

-Than to learn the signature;
+Than to learn for only one signature;

     make nameOfUser.png